spacetelescope/imexam/docs/source/example2.rst

          'zmag': [25.0, 'zeropoint for the magnitude calculation']}

-        ds.imexam() #lets look at a radial profile (curve of growth) for the star in question
+        ds.imexam() #lets look at a curve of growth for the star in question

         xc=813.109250	yc=706.687612 <--printed because centering is turned on radii:[1 2 3 4 5 6 7 8]